Salads are an excellent way to incorporate healthy ingredients into your daily diet. Discover how…

 | Total | 36 g | 31 g | 23 g | 455 calories |

-Total Nutrients per day 1320 calories 95 grams of protein 74 grams of carbohydrates 65.5 grams of fats
+Total Nutrients per day 1320 calories 95 grams protein 74 grams carbohydrates 65.5 grams fats

 - to concentrate,